SFU-Archives/email-archiving/archivists/a-pre-transfer.md

 If scope = partial:

-- Advise the producer about the type of emails that should be transferred (see the Archives' guidelines on [Email Management Best Practices](https://www.sfu.ca/content/dam/sfu/archives/PDFs/RecordsManagement/GLD058_EmailManagementBestPractices_v1.0.pdf), especially the section on Retention and Disposition of Email).
+- Advise the producer about the types of email that should be transferred (see the Archives' guidelines on [Email Management Best Practices](https://www.sfu.ca/content/dam/sfu/archives/PDFs/RecordsManagement/GLD058_EmailManagementBestPractices_v1.0.pdf), especially the section on Retention and Disposition of Email).

 - The producer must create a `Transfer Folder` in the `Inbox` of their account, move all messages and folders for transfer to it, and notify the Archives when the `Transfer Folder` is ready.